danielhrisca/asammdf/README.md

-In case a wheel is not present for you OS/Python versions and you lack the proper compiler setup to compile the c-extension code, then you can simply copy-paste the pacakge code to your site-packages.
+In case a wheel is not present for you OS/Python versions and you lack the proper compiler setup to compile the c-extension code, then you can simply copy-paste the package code to your site-packages.
 In this way the python fallback code will be used instead of the compiled c-extension code.

 # Dependencies